 Member of the Board/ Fundraising Committee Chair

-Kayla Richter was born and raised in Cookeville, TN and is an affiliate broker with The Realty Firm.
+Kayla Richter was born and raised in Cookeville, TN and is an affiliate broker with eXp Realty.
 She has a beautiful son.
 Kayla attends and volunteers for This is Living, a small group of those coming out of incarceration and addiction, at Life Church.
 Kayla is looking forward to serving as a board member of This Is Living Ministry.